-Thomas Faranelli ran his wrinkled fingertips over the tight lyre strings.
-After fifty years, they still felt as smooth as they did when he first touched them.
-He wrapped his calloused palm around the golden trimmed arm then raised his head and shifted his eyes to the priest standing in front of him.
-Standing shoulder high beside the priest was the apprentice who was no older than twenty years of age.
+Thomas Farinelli ran his wrinkled fingertips over the lyre strings.
+After fifty years, they were as smooth and tight as when he first touched them.
+He wrapped his calloused palm around the gold-trimmed arm, then raised his head and shifted his eyes to the priest standing in front of him.
+The acolyte, no older than twenty years, stood shoulder-high beside the priest.

-Thomas stood from his chair.
-His knees ached as he walked toward the window.
-Beneath it, were posted swordsmen.
-“You’ve come all the way from Rome?”
+Thomas rose from his chair.
+He didn’t look, but he heard the soldier at his door shift his hands to the hilt of his sword.
+Thomas’ knees ached as he walked toward the window.
+There were swordsmen posted in the courtyard.
+“You’ve come from Rome?”

-“A man changes his name, but the soul remains unchanged,” the priest murmured as he moved observingly across the dimly lit room.
-He stopped at the bookshelf and reached for a book.
-“The infamous Thomas Antonious Devini from Tuscany had an affinity for donating large sums of gold to scientific research.”
-He held the book for his apprentice to read the title, Decretum Glasianum.
+“A man changes his name, but the soul remains unchanged,” the priest murmured.
+His eyes shifted from Thomas to a distant corner, then to Thomas again.
+He moved cautiously, like a man expecting something to leap at him from nowhere.
+Curiosity compelled him to pause at the bookshelf, and he reached for a book.
+“The infamous Thomas Antonious Devini from Tuscany had an affinity for donating large quantities of gold to scientific research.”
+He held the book for his acolyte to read the title, Decretum Glasianum.

 “A lust for things forbidden by the church.”
 He returned the book and walked toward Thomas.
 “And like all of Tuscany, a love for vineyards.”
 The priest stood beside Thomas and gazed through the glass.
 “I must say that your vineyard is divine.”
 His voice became a whisper.
 “It would be such a travesty if it suddenly burst into flames.”

-Thomas turned to stab the priest with tawny eyes.
+Thomas eviscerated the priest with tawny eyes.
 “What do you want from me?”

 “Tell us how to destroy the lyre.”